Technical Information & FAQs

 There are additional features and differences between analog and digital radios that we won’t cover in this post because they tend to not apply to racing applications.
 These include, data transmission such as text messaging, GPS location services, radio unit ID, and private call groups.
 A simple Google search can give you more information if needed.

-Are Analog and Digital compatible?
+Are Analog and Digital Compatible?

-Digital is the future of two-way high quality Motorsport radios but it will be a while yet for the cost of a digital radio to rival the price of analog.
+No. An analog radio cannot transmit or receive a digital signal, making the two types incompatible.
+However, many digital radios can be changed to analog mode, making them able to transmit an analog signal.
+This allows you to slowly transition to digital without making all older analog radios obsolete.
+Digital is the future of two-way high quality Motorsport radios, but it will be a while yet for the cost of a digital radio to rival the price of analog.
 Make sure you are taking into consideration your specific application when justifying the additional cost.
-There will always be those that prefer the antiquity of an analog radio over the new technology of a digital just as those who prefer a vinyl record over an mp3.
+There will always be those that prefer the antiquity of an analog radio over the new technology of a digital, just as those who prefer a vinyl record over an MP3.

 We are allays here to advise you and help, with our unparalleled extensive experience and qualifications.